What Is The Best Paint Finish For Bedrooms

-The basic rule of thumb is that the higher the sheen, the higher the shine.
+The basic rule of thumb is that the higher the paint sheen, the higher the shine.
 With a higher shine, the paint would be more durable.

 People tend to choose the most basic finish, which is a flat finish.
-This has no shine, no gloss and will look good on any wall.
-A flat finish and matte are generally the same, the two are practically interchangeable.
-A flat/matte finish is great for ceilings and walls.
+This has no shine, no gloss, and is a good choice for any wall.
+A flat finish and matte are generally the same; the two are practically interchangeable.
+A flat or matte paint finish is great for ceilings and walls.

-Moving up on the “shiny” spectrum is the eggshell finish.
+Moving up on the “shiny” spectrum is the eggshell paint finish.
 This finish has a little sheen/glow to it.
 The eggshell finish is typically used in rooms with low traffic, like a dining room or office.

-Next up is a satin finish, which is one step glossier than eggshell.
-A satin finish is typically used in kids’ rooms, family rooms, and kitchens.
-As we move up in glossy finishes, the walls become easier to clean, which is good to keep in mind for parents of young children, especially messy ones.
+Next up is a satin paint finish, which is one step glossier than eggshell.
+A satin finish is typically used in kids’ rooms, living rooms, kitchens, and other high traffic areas.
+As we move up in glossy finishes, the walls become easier to clean, which is good to keep in mind for young children’s parents, especially messy ones.

 The next one up is a semi-gloss finish.
 Typically painters use semi-gloss on trims, doors and door frames, and crown molding.
 A semi-gloss paint finish is easy to clean and durable, so this also works well in kitchens.

-When asked what type of finish you would like your paint in, remember these guidelines and you can’t go wrong.
+When asked what type of finish you would like your paint in, remember these guidelines, and you can’t go wrong.